 How hard is Blue Lake Trail?

 The Blue Lake Trail is rated easy to moderate.
 The distance is manageable compared to some of the surrounding trails.
-The elevation gain can be a little challenging at times, however it is doable for all levels of hiking experience.
+The elevation gain can be a little challenging at times; however, it is doable for all levels of hiking experience.

 Other Trails in the Area